Find Affordable College Courses

 The average amount in student loans that mortuary science majors at PIMS take out while working on their Associate Degree is $22,613.

-The in-demand online associate degree programs at Dallas Institute of Funeral Service helped the school earn the #3 place on this year’s ranking of the best funeral and mortuary science schools in the United States.
-Located in the large city of Dallas, Dallas Institute of Funeral Service is a private not-for-profit school with a fairly small student population.
+A rank of #3 on this year’s list means Dallas Institute of Funeral Service is a great place for funeral and mortuary science students working on their online associate degree.
+Located in the city of Dallas, Dallas Institute of Funeral Service is a private not-for-profit college with a small student population.

 About 71% of the students majoring in mortuary science at the school are women while 29% are male.